itzsandeepshrma/TheJapanese-Beta/.vscode/Readme.md

-## Tbis Is Team Japanese Vs Code Theme
+## This Is Team Japanese Vs Code Theme